Mut

 Mut was considered a primal deity, associated with the primordial waters of Nu from which everything in the world was born.
 Mut was sometimes said to have given birth to the world through parthenogenesis, but more often she was said to have a husband, the solar creator god Amun-Ra.
 Although Mut was believed by her followers to be the mother of everything in the world, she was particularly associated as the mother of the lunar child god Khonsu.
 At the Temple of Karnak in Egypt's capital city of Thebes, the family of Amun-Ra, Mut and Khonsu were worshipped together as the Theban Triad.

 In art, Mut was usually depicted as a woman wearing the double crown of the kings of Egypt, representing her power over the whole of the land.

 During the high point of Mut's cult, the rulers of Egypt would support her worship in their own way to emphasize their own authority and right to rule through an association with Mut.
 Mut was involved in many ancient Egyptian festivals such as the Opet Festival and the Beautiful Festival of the Valley.
-Her greatest temple was located at Karnak in Thebes.

 Mythology

+Theban cosmogony

+In Theban creation myths, Mut is depicted as a serpent, who emerged from the primordial waters alongside her father the dt-serpent, a form of Amun-Ra.
+She embodies the Uraeus crown of the first god and uses her eyes to illuminate the world.
+She also embodies the stem of the primordial lotus blossom.

+Amun sometimes appears in two distinct forms: Kematef, the first creator and father of Mut, and Amun-Irta, who is described as being Kematefs Ba, son, and heir.

+Role in the Theban triad

+Mut did not originate as the wife of Amun.
+She appears as an independent goddess also outside Thebes and had her own temples and priesthood.
+Studies on the origins of Amun in Karnak suggest that elements of Min’s theology were incorporated into Amun’s divine identity, including a family structure consisting of a male deity (Min), a female counterpart (Mut-Min), and a son (Min-Hor-Nacht). the Seventeenth Dynasty rulers showed interest in Coptos and its deity Min, restoring his temple and launching expeditions from the region.
+While Amun’s association with Ra began under Senusret I, the integration of Min’s theological aspects likely occurred between the Seventeenth and early Eighteenth Dynasty as part of the broader efforts to solidify religious and political legitimacy.
+While Min’s iconography was adopted in the Eleventh Dynasty, the integration of Mut-Min as Amun-Ra’s consort likely occurred later, no earlier than the Seventeenth Dynasty.